PFA03027/alpha_concurrent/README.md

 ### Internal use build option
 #### ALCONCURRENT_CONF_ENABLE_CHECK_LOGIC_ERROR
-If compile with ALCONCURRENT_CONF_ENABLE_CHECK_LOGIC_ERROR, it will detect logical error.
+If compile with ALCONCURRENT_CONF_ENABLE_CHECK_LOGIC_ERROR, it will detect logical error and output error log.
 This is only for internal debugging or porting activity.

-#### ALCONCURRENT_CONF_ENABLE_THROW_LOGIC_ERROR_EXCEPTION
+#### ALCONCURRENT_CONF_ENABLE_THROW_LOGIC_ERROR_TERMINATION
-If compile with ALCONCURRENT_CONF_ENABLE_THROW_LOGIC_ERROR_EXCEPTION, it throw std::logic_error when detect logical error.
+If compile with ALCONCURRENT_CONF_ENABLE_THROW_LOGIC_ERROR_TERMINATION, call std::terminate() via alpha::concurrent::internal::terminate() when detect logical error.
 This is only for internal debugging or porting activity.

 #### ALCONCURRENT_CONF_ENABLE_MALLOC_INSTEAD_OF_MMAP
 When doing memory sanitizer test for internal lf_mem_alloc, this option is needed.
 In case of defined this option, lf_mem_alloc will call malloc/free instead of mmap/munmap.
 This is only for internal debugging or porting activity.